 Lakme Fashion Week 2024: Tripti Dimri Exudes Peak Elegance in Fully-Sequined Skirt And Strapless Corset- See PICS

-On Saturday, Tripti Dimri set the ramp ablaze with jaw-dropping strapless gown at Lakme Fashion Week 2024.
+On Saturday, Tripti Dimri set the ramp ablaze in jaw-dropping strapless gown at Lakme Fashion Week 2024.
 The diva walked for the renowned designer duo Shantanu and Nikhil.

 The new-age crush, Tripti Dimri never fails to captivate the audience with her ultimate fashion sense.
 Last night, the Animal actress set the ramp ablaze at Lakme Fashion Week 2024.
 Besides her elegant walk, one couldn’t take eyes off her stunning ensemble.
 Tripti walked for the designer duo Shantanu and Nikhil, and here’s what she wore for the glamorous night.
 Take a look!